 Our thoughts: The teacher could abuse AI and be using it to grade; degrading the relationship between the student and teacher.
 Could ask ChatGPT to generate suggestions about how to grade, not simply grade the work of the students.

-Because the Student is using AI they could be limiting their ability to learn by limiting their usage.
+Our thoughts: Because the Student is using AI they could be limiting their ability to learn by limiting their usage.

+Possible solution: Frame AI as a tool.
+Encourage students to check integrity and think critically.

 Possible solution: Direct communicate the roles of AI in teaching

 Possible solution: Show examples when AI can give inaccurate and biased information